Causes of the French Revolution: Causes of debt

-by Matthew Wright (1707): under the Ancien Régime, the police regulated price, quality and supply of bread.
+by Nicolas de La Mare (1707): under the Ancien Régime, the police regulated price, quality and supply of bread.

 The financial system was ineffective in multiple ways.
 First, despite the Bourbons' attempts to limit their power, the nobility still wielded significant influence at court; when Silhouette, a Controller-General, suggested taxing luxury items, he was removed from office due to noble opposition.
 Second, there was a system of tax immunities and feudal privileges that allowed many of France's wealthy citizens to avoid many taxes, notwithstanding the fact that few direct taxes were levied in the first place.
 The vingtième ("twentieth"), a tax of 5% successfully imposed on the nobility, was indeed paid, but this additional revenue was nowhere near enough to allow the Crown to maintain the levels of spending it needed or wanted.
 The capitation ("head tax") was also imposed, a tax that varied with social status and the number of people in the family, but this too was insufficient.
 The tax that was collected, a significant sum, was fixed at certain levels by the government through a system of tax farming; private individuals and groups were asked to collect a fixed amount of tax on behalf of the government, and could keep any excess.
 When the government failed to accurately forecast the levels of tax that they could collect, they did not benefit from any increase in national output.
 Furthermore, due to the obvious financial difficulties of the French Crown and the lack of a central bank, lenders demanded higher interest rates to compensate them for the higher risk; France faced interest rates twice as high as Britain did, which further increased the cost of servicing the debt and hence worsened the Crown's problems.